UCLA Materials Science and Engineering Applicants:

 Test of English as a Foreign Language (TOEFL) (If Applicable)

-As of September 4, 2020, International applicants whose first language is not English are required to take the TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System).
+As of October 9, 2020, the MSE Department requires International applicants whose first language is not English to take the TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System).
 Official scores can be sent through ETS to the MSE department.
 Scores are required for admission to both M.S. and Ph.D. programs.
 The results of this test help applicants determine whether they are prepared to undertake graduate study conducted in English before making extensive plans for graduate study in the U.S. A score of at least 560 on the TOEFL paper and pencil test or 220 on the TOEFL computer based is required for applicants to graduate programs at UCLA.
 For more information check the Graduate Program website.

 - Minimum IELTS overall score requirement is a 7.0.